-South Africa has plenty of well known draw cards – the Kruger, Cape Town and the Garden Route are popular sites that spring to mind – but its wealth of lesser known natural wonders, quaint towns and beautiful beach destinations can make a huge difference to your holiday, especially if you are seeking something a little different and far from the milling crowds.
-Diversity is a word often associated with South Africa, but you only get to see a fraction of it if you stick to the well-tread areas that take top spots in guide books and travel sites.
+South Africa has plenty of well-known draw cards – the Kruger Park, Cape Town, and the Garden Route are popular sites that spring to mind – but its wealth of lesser-known natural wonders, quaint towns and beautiful beach destinations can make a huge difference to your holiday, especially if you are seeking something a little different and far from the milling crowds.
+Diversity is a word often associated with South Africa, but you only get to see a fraction of it if you stick to the well-tread areas that take top spots in guidebooks and travel sites.

 We’ve included some options throughout the country that can provide you with some incredible road trips, incomparable scenery and photographic opportunities you’ll treasure long after you’ve left the continent.
 From natural beauties to idiosyncratic historical sites and spots of archaeological significance, there is something on this list to pull you.